wonderpush/react-wonderpush/README.md

 As React itself, this module is released under the permissive [MIT License](http://revolunet.mit-license.org).
 Your contributions are always welcome.

 ## Development

+Start the wonderpush-sample-app with npm start or yarn start will install and build library and install sample-app node_modules if they not exists.

 After forking you will need to run the following from a command line to get your environment setup: